uvasoftware/guarana/README.md

 ### It captures both the request body as well as relevant metadata
 For every HTTP request Guarana sees it stores two JSON objects:
 * metadata.json - containing request metadata such as the HTTP verb and headers
-* contents.$extension - containing the body of the HTTP request using the extension extracted from the provided content type header.
+* contents.json - containing the body of the HTTP request using the extension extracted from the provided content type header.
 If no content type is provided it will default to .txt

 _example metadata object:_
 ```